sense 1v

 Ha seccato i fiori per conservarli.
 (Luigi Pirandello, Il Fu Mattia Pascal)

-seccàre : to dry
+seccare : to dry

 sec||re : (accento grave)

-Indicative mood (Indicativo) of the verb seccàre
+indicativo seccare.
+Indicative mood of the verb seccare

 Tempo semplice